 Monetary and Fiscal Stability

 The CBO is the pre-eminent monetary authority in Oman.
-Its seven-member board is appointed by the sultan and currently sits under the chairmanship of Taimur bin Asad, the son of Sultan Haitham’s half-brother.
-The local currency, the Omani Rial (OMR), is freely convertible and currently trades at $2.60 per OMR 1.
-It has been pegged to the U.S. dollar since 1986, which means that interest rates generally follow those in the United States.
-This commitment was reiterated by the Ministry of Finance in December 2020, despite the pressure exerted by low oil prices on state finances during the COVID-19 pandemic.
+Its nine-member board is appointed by the sultan and currently sits under the chairmanship of Taimur bin Asad, the son of Sultan Haitham’s half-brother.
+The local currency, the Omani rial (OMR), is freely convertible and currently trades at $2.60 per OMR.
+It has been pegged to the U.S. dollar since 1986 – which means that interest rates generally follow those in the United States.

 The Public Authority for Consumer Protection is responsible for monitoring market prices and censuring unlawful increases by private companies, which makes the state a key player in price setting.
-Despite some subsidy cuts contributing to rising prices and the introduction of VAT in April 2021, inflation (CPI) has remained low at 1.5% in 2021, according to the World Bank.
-The IMF predicts that global inflationary pressures will not push inflation beyond 2.5% in 2023, citing price caps on selected fuels, wheat and flour, as well as the strength of the U.S. dollar against the currencies of Oman’s main import suppliers, particularly the European Union and the United Arab Emirates.
+Despite some subsidy cuts contributing to rising prices and the introduction of a value-added tax in April 2021, inflation (CPI) remained low at 0.8% in 2024 (compared to 1% in 2023), reflecting continued contraction in transport prices and moderation in food inflation.
+The IMF predicts that global inflationary pressures will not push inflation beyond 2% in 2026, citing price caps on selected fuels, wheat and flour, as well as the strength of the U.S. dollar against the currencies of Oman’s main import suppliers, particularly the European Union and the UAE.

 Monetary stability

-In 2023, Oman intends to run a budget deficit of $3.4 billion (3% of GDP), even with expenditures 6.4% lower than the 2022 budget, based on an assumed oil price of $55 per barrel.
-This conservative basis (considering that oil prices are expected to remain higher in 2023) allows Oman some latitude of action, and the IMF expects Oman to post fiscal and external surpluses over the medium term.
-However, rating agencies such as Moody’s are more cautious and anticipate Oman’s budget to slip into a deficit if the average oil price falls below $80 per barrel.
+In 2025, Oman plans to run a budget deficit of $1.6 billion (1.6% of GDP), even with expenditures 2.8% lower than the 2024 preliminary results, based on an assumed oil price of $60 per barrel.
+This represents a 29% cut in development expenditure compared to the 2024 preliminary results.
+This conservative basis – considering that oil prices are expected to remain higher in 2025 – allows Oman some latitude of action, and the IMF expects Oman to keep posting fiscal and external surpluses over the medium term.

 Fiscal stability